Top 2 Data Brokers You Should Be Aware Of

 Acxiom collects data from various sources, including:

-They may track individuals' online behavior, such as website visits and interactions, to create profiles and target advertising.
+Online Activity: They may track individuals' online behaviour, such as website visits and interactions, to create profiles and target advertising.

-Acxiom may collect data from surveys and questionnaires conducted online or offline.
+Survey Data: Acxiom may collect data from online or offline surveys and questionnaires.

 Privacy Implications: